-- ENGL 245

-Literature for Young Adults 3 Credit Hours

-Even Year Spring

-Designed especially for prospective teachers of English language arts, this course acquaints students with the range of literature suitable for young adults (also known as adolescents).
-The course will also explore theories of and various approaches to teaching adolescent literature. - ENGL 260Introduction to Creative Writing 3 Credit HoursEven Year FallAn introductory course that focuses on the craft of writing the major literary genres: nonfiction, fiction, poetry and drama.
+Literature for Young Adults - 3 Credit Hours Even Year Spring Designed especially for prospective teachers of English language arts, this course acquaints students with the range of literature suitable for young adults (also known as adolescents).
+The course will also explore theories of and various approaches to teaching adolescent literature.

+Introduction to Creative Writing - 3 Credit HoursOdd Year Spring An introductory course that focuses on the craft of writing the major literary genres: nonfiction, fiction, poetry and drama.
 The primary focus for the course will be on how to generate new work that has depth and quality as well as how to read published works in order to recognize creative writing styles, techniques, structure and meaning, in service for inspiration.

-ENGL 265 Studies in Writing - 3 Credit Hours.....Odd Year Spring This course is designed to allow students to engage in intensive study of a particular genre of writing.
+Studies in Writing - 3 Credit Hours......Odd Year Spring This course is designed to allow students to engage in intensive study of a particular genre of writing.
 The topics for the course will vary, but there will be a two-year, every-other-year rotation of creative writing and other professional writing courses.
 Topics may include: Poetry, Digital Writing, Fiction, The Art of the Review, Script Writing and Sports Writing for Media.
 Under different subtitles, this course may be repeated for credit.
 Prerequisite: ENGL 120.

-- ENGL 270 Eco-Writing 3 Credit HoursOdd Year Fall Eco-Writing introduces students to writing practices that directly engage with how we see, represent, experience, damage, draw inspiration from and create the physical environment.
+Eco-Writing - 3 Credit HoursOdd Year Fall Eco-Writing introduces students to writing practices that directly engage with how we see, represent, experience, damage, draw inspiration from and create the physical environment.
 Such writing practices in the 20th and 21st centuries have been born out of a response to the ecological crisis.
 Creative people find we need to process and respond to the crisis in order to not become totally numb.
 Art enables us to sort out how this ecological emergency is impacting our lives and those of our communities.
 The writing practices also help us to imagine a future where humans can live in better harmony with each other and the natural world.
-Students will experiment with different types of eco-writing and approaches, and develop some aesthetic strategies for engaging an audience in environmental concerns. - ENGL 286Special Topics in Literature Variable Credit This course provides the opportunity for intensive study of special topics and selected materials for underclassmen.
-Under different subtitles, this course may be repeated for credit.
-Possible topics include Introduction to Creative Writing and Introduction to the Short Story.
-Prerequisite: ENGL 121 or equivalent.
+Students will experiment with different types of eco-writing and approaches, and develop some aesthetic strategies for engaging an audience in environmental concerns.